Sign In / Sign Out

 A minimum cumulative grade point average of 2.00 for all courses taken at ASU is required to graduate with a baccalaureate degree.
 Some programs may require a cumulative GPA higher than 2.00; students should refer to the specific program's major map for graduation requirements.

 All students enrolled in a baccalaureate degree program must satisfy the university requirement of a minimum of 29 credit hours of approved General Studies coursework.
-See General Studies.
+Students should refer to the General Studies page for more information.

 Students transferring from Arizona community colleges with a certified completion of the appropriate Arizona General Education Curriculum will have satisfied all lower-division General Studies requirements of the baccalaureate degree with which the AGEC articulates.
 Completion of ASU’s lower-division General Studies and composition requirements also will be awarded to any transfer student who has completed the IGETC/CSUGE for California public community colleges or an associate of arts degree at any regionally accredited community college or university in the United States.
 For more details regarding the different versions of AGEC, students should refer to https://aztransfer.com/.